Pree254/Unicorn/README.md

-1 Thisrepository contains our code for data breed project did in class session.
+1 This repository contains our code for data breed project did in class session.